 Display in one standard box a minimum of 50 and a maximum of 125 species representing at least 7 orders.
 Follow the general guidelines listed for Collections.
-Members can exhibit in this class a maximum of 3 years, or until they receive a purple ribbon at the Kansas State Fair, whichever comes first.
+Members can exhibit in this class a maximum of 3 years and then they must move up a division.

 - Class 4901 Beginning II Entomology Collection Display in one standard box a minimum of 75 and a maximum of 150 species representing at least nine (9) orders.
 Follow the general guidelines listed for collections.
-Members can exhibit in this class a maximum of 3 years, or until they receive a purple ribbon at the Kansas State Fair, whichever comes first. - Class 4903 Intermediate Entomology Collection Display a minimum of 100 and a maximum of 300 species representing at least 10 orders.
+Members can exhibit in this class a maximum of 3 years and then must move up a division. - Class 4903 Intermediate Entomology Collection Display a minimum of 100 and a maximum of 300 species representing at least 10 orders.
 Two standard boxes can be used.
 Follow the general guidelines listed for Collections.
 In addition, family identification is required for all insects in any two of the following six orders:

-(Only two will be counted for judging) - a) "Insects in Kansas" book Orthoptera, Hemiptera, Homoptera, Coleoptera, Hymenoptera, and/or Diptera or - b) "Insects in Kansas Book: 2016 Revised Taxonomy", which follows www.bugguide.net Odonata, Orthoptera, Hemiptera, Coleoptera, Hymenoptera, and/or Diptera On a piece of paper list what you did to improve your collection during the current year.
-Members can exhibit in this class a maximum of 3 years.
-A 4-H'er may move up if they receive a purple ribbon. - Class 4905 Advanced Entomology Collection Display a minimum of 150 and a maximum of 450 specimens representing at least 12 different orders.
+(Only two will be counted for judging) - a) "Insects in Kansas" book Taxonomy Orthoptera, Hemiptera, Coleoptera, Hymenoptera, and/or Diptera or - b) "Insects in Kansas Book: 2016 Revised Taxonomy", which follows www.bugguide.net Odonata, Orthoptera, Hemiptera, Coleoptera, Hymenoptera, and/or Diptera Members can exhibit in this class a maximum of 3 years.
+A 4-H member must move up if they receive a purple ribbon. - Class 4905 Advanced Entomology Collection Display a minimum of 150 and a maximum of 450 specimens representing at least 12 different orders.
 Three standard boxes can be used.
 Follow the general guidelines listed for Collections.
 Family identification is required for all insects belonging to the six basic orders as outlined under the Intermediate phase.
 Only families in the above six orders will be counted for judging.
-Family identification of insects in the remaining orders is optional, but desirable as long as accuracy is maintained.
-On a piece of paper list what you did to improve you collection during the current year.
-Examples: what insects did you add or replace; what orders and/or families you added; what Leadership you provided in this project; and/or what insects you have studied.
-Attach paper to the back of one of the display boxes.
-Member may continue to exhibit in this class at the Kansas State Fair for an unrestricted number of years as long as they remain eligible for 4-H membership.
+Family identification of insects in the remaining orders is optional, but desirable as long as accuracy is maintained..

+Member may continue to exhibit in this class for an unrestricted number of years as long as they remain eligible for 4-H membership.